Sign up to our Newsletter

 Reuse Scholarship Essays

 Now, you shouldn’t do this for every application.
-But if you’re applying to several scholarships with similar requirements and prompts, it’s okay to reuse parts of your essay.
-This will save you time and energy so that you can apply to as many scholarships as possible.
+But it's okay to reuse parts of your essay if you’re applying to several scholarships with similar requirements and prompts.
+This will save you time and energy and allow you to use as many scholarships as possible.

-But make sure that you still tailor your essays to the specific requirements for each scholarship.
-Remember to proofread and catch any details that might seem out of place for your reader!
+But make sure you still tailor your essays to the specific requirements for each scholarship.
+Remember to proofread and catch any details that seem out of place for your reader!

 FAQs: Law School Scholarships